alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

 TO DO:
- - (WIP) Add new opt-in config option that allows quick stacking of items without checking quality.
- - Support compatibility with "Vertical Toolbar" mod.
+ - (DONE) Support compatibility with "Vertical Toolbar" mod.
-   - If possible, extend compatibility for all mods that modify the player's inventory size, even if in (what I'm presuming to be) irregular ways like this one.
+   - (?)
+If possible, extend compatibility for all mods that modify the player's inventory size, even if in (what I'm presuming to be) irregular ways like this one.
      - Wear More Rings?
+ - Add new opt-in config option that allows quick stacking of items without checking quality.
  - Support compatibility with mods that add storage objects, such as:
    - Mega Storage
    - Expanded Storage